gfx/android-power-assert-plugin/README.md

 # Android Power Assert [![wercker status](https://app.wercker.com/status/b5ff7f4f8ec53e3bc8bed5d6435dc511/s/ "wercker status")](https://app.wercker.com/project/bykey/b5ff7f4f8ec53e3bc8bed5d6435dc511)

-Power Asserts, invented in Groovy and being spread around other programming languages, are becoming a fundamental feature for debugging and testing, especially in unit tests: you no longer need to learn a bunch of test matchers such as `assertEquals()`.
+Power Assert is a language extension which adds extra information when assertions fail.
+This feature has been invented in Groovy and being spread around other programming languages, and is becoming a fundamental feature for debugging and testing, especially in unit tests: you no longer need to learn a bunch of test matchers such as `assertEquals()`.

-This plugin is a Gradle build script to provide power asserts to Android to edit Java class files in compilation phases.
-No application code changes are required.
-All you have to do is to depend on `android-power-assert-plugin` and apply `android-power-assert` plugin in `build.gradle`, which automatically enables `assert` statements unless you makes `release` build.
+This library, `android-power-assert`, is a Gradle plugin to provide power asserts to Android by editing Java class files in compilation phases.
+To use power assert, all you have to do is to depend on `android-power-assert-plugin` and apply `android-power-assert` plugin in `build.gradle`, which automatically enables `assert` statements unless you makes `release` build.

 # Usage

+This plugin uses `assert` statements in Java by applying this plugin in `build.gradle`.

 ```groovy
 // in the root build.gradle